FIFA's The Best awards 2021: Everything you need to know

 Nominees have not yet been announced for the 2021 award.

-The voting process will begin off on Monday November 22 and end on Friday December 10, 2021.
+The voting process will begin on Monday November 22 and end on Friday December 10, 2021.

 Players such as Lionel Messi, Robert Lewandowski and Jorginho are expected to be among the favourites for the award, with N'Golo Kante, Karim Benzema and Romelu Lukaku also likely to be in the mix.